rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <!-- Luokassa myList on nyt hieman toistuvaa koodia.
 Metodi `contains` on hyvin samankaltainen metodin `indexOfValue` kanssa.
 Muokataan vielä metodia `contains` siten, että se toteutetaan metodin `indexOfValue` avulla. -->
 The class List now contains some repeated code.
 The method `contains` is very similiar to the method `indexOfValue`.
-Lets modify the method `contains` so that it uses the method `indexOfValue`.
+Let's modify the method `contains` so that it uses the method `indexOfValue`.

 ```java